EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder: Appendices

 The key settings of downstream tasks have been introduced in the main manuscript.
 In this section, we introduce more implementation details about optimization and hyper-parameters selection during our experiments.

-\textbf{Classification}.
+\textbf{Object classification.} For object classification, we follow the transformer-based methods \cite{yu2022point,pang2022masked} to utilize three-layer MLPs as the tokenizer.
+Besides the conventional cross-entropy loss which is applied to the classification head, deep features from the transformer are also compared with the CLIP text features of the label to optimize the tokenizer and task token.
+The contrastive loss function is the same as that in CLIP.
 The overall classification framework is shown in Figure \ref{fig:class}.
-In our experiments, we apply dropout(0.3) before the Frozen CLIP and dropout(0.2) for the first two layers of MLP module.
-Without these dropouts, the accuracy will drop about 0.5 in the classification task.
+In our experiments, we apply dropout(0.3) after the Frozen CLIP and dropout(0.2) for the first two layers of MLP module.

-\textbf{Detection.} The overall detection framework is shown in Figure \ref{fig:detection}.
-The final learning rate in our experiment is $5\times 10^{-7}$.
-Moreover, we apply dropout(0.3) before the Frozen CLIP.
-We find that the accuracy of detection will drop about $5\%$ in the $AP_{0.5}$.

-\textbf{Semantic segmentation.} The overall semantic segmentation framework is shown in Figure \ref{fig:segment}.
-Same to the other downstream tasks, we also apply dropout(0.3) before the Frozen CLIP.